aws-samples/edge_diffusion_on_eks/README.md

 RUN wget https://sdinfer.s3.us-west-2.amazonaws.com/sd2_compile_dir_512_${VAR}.tar.gz -O /model.tar.gz
 ```

-Then, the SDK binaries are loaded at the next stage into the relevant [AWS deep-learning containers] (https://github.com/aws/deep-learning-containers).
+Then, the SDK binaries are loaded at the next stage into the relevant [AWS deep-learning containers](https://github.com/aws/deep-learning-containers/blob/master/available_images.md).
+Specifically, we used:
+`763104351884.dkr.ecr.us-east-1.amazonaws.com/pytorch-inference:2.0.1-gpu-py310-cu118-ubuntu20.04-ec2` for G5 instances and `763104351884.dkr.ecr.us-east-1.amazonaws.com/huggingface-pytorch-inference-neuronx:1.13.1-transformers4.34.1-neuronx-py310-sdk2.15.0-ubuntu20.04` for Inf2 instances.

 [deploy-time] Next, EKS will instanciate the Docker image on EC2 instances launched by Karpenter based on availability, performance and cost policies.
 The inference endpoint uses a NodePort-based K8s service endpoint behind an EC2 security group.
 Each available endpoint is published to inference endpoints inventory that is pulled by the user device for ad-hoc inference.